Variables as Unknown Quantities

 Instead of writing "Fill in the blank: 2 + ? = 10," we write "Find the value of x for which 2 + x = 10."

-In symbols, this question would be "For what value of x does 2 · x = 24?"
+And instead of "What number doubled equals 24?" we could write "For what value of x does 2 · x = 24?"